Football Manager Tactics Guide to Presets and Playing Style; Possession Football, Counter-Attacking and Pressing Styles

 Preferred Pitch size for Possession Football Playing Style

-Playing a possession tactic requires to decrease space in order to make the player closer connected and ensure they doesn't have to run that much around.
+Playing a possession tactic in the defensive phase requires to decrease space in order to make the player closer connected and ensure they doesn't have to run that much around.
 By choosing a narrow pitch with short length it will be easier both to defend and regain possession, as well as attacking by covering all areas of the pitch.
 The pitch size currently used at Camp Nou today is 106x70cm so with this in mind I normally choose a standard pitch size, as I feel the biggest pitch size available is to long, something that favours counter-attacking football for opposite teams.

 Possession Football - Required Player Attributes